Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 </table>

 ### Level 13 Ritual
-The 3 Ritual monsters are each Level 13 with 3000 ATK, sharing the following effects.
+The 3 Ritual monsters are each Level 13 with 3000 ATK, sharing the following effects:

 > Must be Ritual Summoned by a ‘Darquess’ card.
 If this card is Ritual Summoned: You can Set 1 ‘Darquess’ Trap from your Deck.